eulerkochy/advanced-os/index.md

 # Pilot OS: An Operating System for a Personal Computer

-Developed at Xerox Business Systems by Redell et.al., during the late 1970s, it was an OS designed for personal computers, and supported a high resolution bitmap display, a keyboard, a pointing device, a moving arm disk storage and a high bandwidth network to a LAN or remote servers.
+Developed at Xerox Business Systems by *Redell et.al.*, during the late 1970s, it was an OS designed for personal computers, and supported a high resolution bitmap display, a keyboard, a pointing device, a moving arm disk storage and a high bandwidth network to a LAN or remote servers.
 Written in the **Mesa programming language**, it was a single language single user system, and amusingly, the Mesa language depended on Pilot OS for its runtime support.

 Mesa consisted of **program modules** for defining and storing the internal data structures of a module, and **definitions module** for exporting interfaces needed to handle the module.
 It was similar to the Hydra design and modern day abstraction in object oriented programming.
 Interfaces exported were files, streams, network communication and virtual memory, and we shall consider each in turn.